SDM-BQA/helpee_internship/README.md

 - Brushed up JavaScript basics and DOM manipulation techniques.
 - Revised different types of JavaScript functions (regular, arrow functions).
 - Implemented image fetching without using `async/await`, handled using Promises.

+### ⚠️ Problem Faced
+- spinner on the button only loading once -> Not Resolved